 That’s it!
 Searching for backups took a couple of minutes and now all your backups are in one place, sorted by date.

-Now you can right-click on the backup you need and choose “Show in Explorer”.
+Now you can click on the round button with a folder icon to show wee your backup in File Explorer.
 You can also delete unneeded backups or move them to the folder of your choice.

 Find your iPhone backups in iTunes folder